kang-sw/async-spin-sleep-rs/README.md

 As this crate internally utilizes `BinaryHeap::retain` method, it requires rust compiler version 1.70.0

+if feature `no-bheap-retain` is enabled, the `retain` method will be replaced with a bit more permissive but inefficient algorithm.

 ## Usage

 To use **async-spin-sleep**, add the following line to your `Cargo.toml` file: